AdobeDocs/workfront.en/help/manage-work/tasks/manage-tasks/task-finances-in-details.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.
 Edit task finances in the Task Details section

 <ol>
  <li value="1"> <p>Go to a project where you want to view a task.</p> <note type="note">
    To find a task, you can also search for it, and click the name to access the task.
-For more information on searching for objects in
+For more information on searching for objects in Workfront, see
-   <span>Workfront</span>, see
    <a href="../../../workfront-basics/navigate-workfront/search/search-workfront.md" class="MCXref xref">Search Adobe Workfront</a>.
   </note> </li>
  <li value="2"> Click Tasks in the left panel. </li>